-Dear family and friends of St. Paul
+Dear Fellow Members and Friends of St. Paul,

 Rev. Scott A. Kozisek